The Sports Law Review: Australia

 i Organisational form

 There is no legal requirement for a sporting club (whether professional, amateur, commercial or non-profit) to become incorporated in Australia.
 However, many sports clubs (including non-profit amateur sports clubs) choose to incorporate, either as 'incorporated associations' under the applicable state or territory legislation (the Associations Incorporations Acts) or as corporations under the Corporations Act 2001 (Cth) (the Corporations Act).
-There are a number of advantages to incorporating a sporting club, the main being that it provides the members of the club with a degree of limited liability.
-Additionally, under Australian law, unincorporated amateur sporting clubs are not considered legal persons separate from their members, which means that these sporting clubs do not have capacity to enter into contracts (other than through their members).2 In the past, Australian courts have often found individuals involved with unincorporated sporting clubs liable for the actions of the clubs.3 However, it is important to note that incorporated clubs have restrictions on trading or conducting business for the purpose of distributing profit to its members.
+There are a number of advantages to incorporating a sporting club, the main one being that it provides the members of the club with a degree of limited liability.
+Additionally, under Australian law, unincorporated amateur sporting clubs are not considered legal persons separate from their members, which means that these sporting clubs do not have the capacity to enter into contracts (other than through their members).2 In the past, Australian courts have often found individuals involved with unincorporated sporting clubs liable for the actions of the clubs.3 However, it is important to note that incorporated clubs have restrictions on trading or conducting business for the purpose of distributing profit to its members.

 In some instances, the governing body for a sport has imposed a requirement that sporting clubs be incorporated.
-For example, AFL NSW/ACT, the governing body for Australian football in New South Wales and the Australian Capital Territory, recently imposed a requirement that all Australian football clubs must be incorporated as either an incorporated association or a company.4
+For example, AFL NSW/ACT, the governing body for Australian football in New South Wales and the Australian Capital Territory, imposed a requirement in 2019 that all Australian football clubs must be incorporated as either an incorporated association or a company.4

 ii Corporate governance